believeohiozua/voting_system/README.md

 - CORS is enabled for development
 - Database runs on port 5432
 - Django runs on port 8000
+- JWT authentication is used for mobile app
+- Users must register/login to create features and vote
+- Users can only vote once per feature
+- Users cannot vote for their own features
+- Only feature authors can update/delete their features

 ## Project Structure